libkush/zettachad/README.md

-# Hi there, I am Kush 👋
+# Hi there, I'm Kush 👋

 ### I like to
 - make stuff ⚡